In the wake of Yuri Gagarin’s historic ascent into “outer space”, Nikita Khrushchev remarked

 It would be impossibly ambitious for me to presume to offer an exhaustive map of the cosmological history at which Khrushchev’s comment takes aim, but it seems appropriate to scan some instances of the cosmology in question, to raise the issue to attention.
 We have written here about disenchantment (in Augustine, in Protestantism, and then Charles Taylor’s treatment of disenchantment) as a feature of modernity, and the shifts in cosmology between the premodern and the modern periods are an important factor in bringing about this sense of disenchantment.
 In the end, we can sketch, also, a list of the possible ways we might respond to this awareness.

 I won’t do that in this post, however.
-I’m already deep in the writing throes of a proper article; the outline (with notes) is twenty pages already.
+I’m already deep in the writing throes of a proper article; the outline (with notes) was twenty pages already when I first wrote this, and now exceeds sixty; I am now starting fresh on a second draft, which rests succinctly at eight pages.
 I will add bits of notes here on this blog about some authors as I go.

 “Gagarin flew into space, but didn’t see any God there.”
 That is the quote as the Wikipedia entry on Gagarin has it.